 Today, Karma-Kat visited the veterinarian for his annual wellness check.
-He’d lost a little over a pound (yay!), and the doctor said Karma looked like a two- or three-year-old kitty rather than a mature eight-year-old man-kat.
+He’d lost a little over a pound (yay!), and the doctor said Karma looked like a two- or three-year-old kitty rather than a mature nine-year-old man-kat.
+He’s a senior kitty now, but doesn’t know it or act like it.
 We celebrated a great exam until I got home–and discovered the aural hematoma on Karma’s right ear.

 Aural Hematoma Cat Care

 Hematoma refers to a swelling beneath the skin that contains blood.
 A blow or bruise causes hematomas, and they usually resolve by themselves.
 But large hematomas may require surgical drainage.

 Aural hematomas, those occurring in the skin of the ear flap (pinna), often appear because of ear mite parasites or ear infection.
 They more commonly affect dogs with floppy ears, but cats also can develop the condition.